St4NNi/jam-rs/docs/REMOTE_RESOURCES.md

 `metagenome_id` must be unique and must match the sample name in the `.jam` candidate database.
 At least one of `jma` or `raw` is required.
 When both are present, JMA is preferred.
-A JMA error is retained as a structured failure and the raw path is attempted as an explicit fallback.
+A permitted resource-level JMA failure is retained as a structured failure before an explicit raw fallback is attempted.
+Structural, checksum, format, sidecar-identity, and seed-level compatibility failures do not trigger unanchored raw fallback.
 A raw-only row is valid but does not provide indexed archive access.

 ## Range and streaming behavior